Are you a weekend warrior dealing with post-workout tension?

 If you want to add essential oils for scent and extra benefits, do so when the base is slightly cooled.
 High heat damages the delicate properties of essential oils.

-Step 6: Pour Into Salve Containers Let it Set
+Step 6: Pour into Salve Containers & Let it Set

 Sterilize containers before use by washing in hot, soapy water and wiping them down with alcohol when completely dry.
-This helps prevent contamination and ensures that the homemade salve stays fresh and safe longer.
+This helps prevent contamination and ensures the homemade salve stays fresh and safe longer.

 Carefully pour the melted mixture into a glass jar or salve tin.
 Allow the salve to cool and harden at room temperature.
-This may take 30 minutes to an hour, depending on the size of your containers and the room temperature.
+This may take 30 minutes to an hour depending on the size of your containers and the room temperature.

 Do not move the containers while the salve is cooling to prevent cracks or uneven surfaces from forming.